 Exclusive: We Company CEO Neumann starts talks on his role at WeWork parent - sources

-NEW YORK: WeWork co-founder Adam Neumann has started talks with board directors and investors to discuss his future role, including the possibility of giving up his title as chief executive of the U.S. office-sharing start-up, people familiar with the matter said on Monday.
+NEW YORK: WeWork co-founder Adam Neumann has started talks with board directors and investors to discuss his future role, including the possibility of giving up his title as chief executive, at the U.S. office-sharing start-up, people familiar with the matter said on Monday.

 Neumann has not yet agreed to step aside as CEO of WeWork parent We Company, and there is no certainty he will do so, the sources said.
 However, a board challenge planned by investors, including SoftBank Group Corp and Benchmark Capital, has been put on hold until these discussions produce an outcome, the sources added.

+This was a blow for SoftBank, which was hoping for We Company's IPO to bolster its fortunes as it seeks to woo investors for its second US$108 billion Vision Fund.
+It invested in We Company at a US$47 billion valuation in January.

+But investor skepticism led to the start-up considering a potential IPO valuation earlier this month of as low as US$10 billion, Reuters reported.

-One possibility that Neumann is discussing is transitioning into a chairman role, the sources said.
-Details of the discussions and what Neumann would ask in exchange for giving up his CEO title could not be learned.
+One possibility that Neumann is discussing is transitioning to a chairman role, the sources said.
+Details of the discussions and what Neumann would request in exchange for giving up his CEO title could not be learned.

 Another option would be for Neumann to remain as CEO, with an independent chairman brought in to join the board, according to one of the sources.